nombrekeff/rock-paper-scissors/README.md

 ## Rock Paper Scissors | Roast My Code

-Hey there! :wave: This repository it's an implementation of the Rock Paper Scissors game.
+Hey there! :wave: This repository is an implementation of the Rock Paper Scissors game.

 My goal with this code is to publish a post over on DEV.to and let people roast it, and improve it if they feel like it!